Image integrity and standards

 - In the Methods, specify the type of equipment (microscopes/objective lenses, cameras, detectors, filter model and batch number) and acquisition software used.
 Although we appreciate that there is some variation between instruments, equipment settings for critical measurements should also be listed.

-- A single Supplementary Methods file (or part of a larger Methods section) titled "equipment and settings" should list for each image: acquisition information, including time and space resolution data (xyzt and pixel dimensions); image bit depth; experimental conditions such as temperature and imaging medium; and fluorochromes (excitation and emission wavelengths or ranges, filters, dichroic beamsplitters, if any).
+- We encourage deposition of raw image files (including relevant metadata for example: acquisition information, including time and space resolution data (xyzt and pixel dimensions); image bit depth; experimental conditions such as temperature and imaging medium; and fluorochromes (excitation and emission wavelengths or ranges, filters, dichroic beamsplitters, if any).

 - The display lookup table (LUT) and the quantitative map between the LUT and the bitmap should be provided, especially when rainbow pseudocolor is used.
 If the LUT is linear and covers the full range of the data, that should be stated.

-- Processing software should be named and manipulations indicated (such as type of deconvolution, three-dimensional reconstructions, surface and volume rendering, "gamma changes," filtering, thresholding and projection).
+- Processing software should be named in the methods section and any manipulations indicated in the relevant figure legends (such as type of deconvolution, three-dimensional reconstructions, surface and volume rendering, "gamma changes," filtering, thresholding and projection).

 - All scientists should find the time to understand the software packages that they use to collect, analyse and display their data, and share this knowledge with new researchers.
 Nature Nanotechnology.
 Image rights and wrongs, September 2007.

-- In response to recent cases of image manipulation, the Nature Research family of journals is now "spot-checking" images from randomly chosen papers.
+- In response to recent cases of image manipulation, the Nature Portfolio family of journals is now "spot-checking" images from randomly chosen papers.
 Nature Immunology.
 Spot checks, March 2007.

-- Nature Research journals have prepared new guidelines in an attempt to clarify boundaries of acceptability in preparing images for publication.
+- Nature Portfolio journals have prepared new guidelines in an attempt to clarify boundaries of acceptability in preparing images for publication.
 Nature Methods.
 A picture worth a thousand words (of explanation), April 2006.